pu2clr/SI4735/README.md

 * [PU2CLR BK108X](https://pu2clr.github.io/BK108X/).
 The BK1086 and BK1088 are DSP receivers from BAKEN.
 The BK1088 is a BROADCAST FM and AM (LW, MW and ) RECEIVER and BK1086 is a subset of the BK1088 (it does not have LW and SW acording to the Datasheet).
 * [PU2CLR RDA5807 Arduino Library](https://pu2clr.github.io/RDA5807/).
 The RDA5807 is a FM DSP integrated circuit receiver (50 to 115MHz) with low noise amplifier support.
 This device requires very few external components if compared with other similar devices.
 It also supports RDS/RBDS functionalities, direct auto gain control (AGC) and real time adaptive noise cancellation function.
 * [PU2CLR SI470X Arduino Library](https://pu2clr.github.io/SI470X/).
 It is a Silicon Labs device family that integrates the complete functionalities for FM receivers, including RDS (Si4703).
-* [PU2CLR MCP23008](https://pu2clr.github.io/MCP23008/).It is an Arduino Library to control the MCP23008 8-Bit I/O Expander.
+* [PU2CLR MCP23008](https://pu2clr.github.io/MCP23008/).
+It is an Arduino Library to control the MCP23008 8-Bit I/O Expander.
 The MCP23008 device provides 8-bit, general purpose, parallel I/O expansion.
 It can be controlled via I2C bus applications.
 It is a great and inexpensive device that allow you to add more devices to be controlled by your Arduino board via I2C protocol.

 <BR>